RomainCtl/RecoFinement/docs/developers/services/api.md

 ![Api Architecture](../../assets/images/api_architecture.png)

 !!! info
-    We use external services to send mail and to link user account, more information [here](../../external_services/mailjet)
+    We use external services to send mail and to link user accounts, more information [here](../../external_services/mailjet).